 This is a site for people who want to improve their knowledge of equipment and modelling technique and who would like to join a club of like minded people within the Milton Keynes, South Northants and North West Bedfordshire area.

-The exhibition will be held in the Carlton House Club
+The exhibition was held in the Carlton House Club

 (formally The Working Men's Club),

 Refreshments were available at a very reasonable cost, as was the full Bar Menu.

 There was free parking in the Town, within easy walking distance.

 This extensive DCC layout is currently under construction and will be exhibited to illustrate the considerable progress that has been made since last year.
 This is a long term project and with the Club meeting on a one evening a week basis, it is recognised that the project will take a number of years to complete.

 The main scenic boards are nearing completion and work on the fiddle yard boards is well advanced.
 It is anticipated that construction works will be completed by the end of 2018.